 In October 2016, the Company entered into an option agreement with Minera Cerro Marquez to acquire 100% interest in the Las Palcas project in Santiago, Chile for a total of \$2.5 million to be paid over a four year period with the final payment of \$2.3 million due in October 2020.
-The interest is subject to a net smelter return ("NSR") royalty of 2% with the Company entitled purchase the royalty for \$1.2 million for each 1% of the NSR.
-In October 2020, the Company signed an addendum agreement and paid \$0.2 to defer the final payment to October 2021.
-The addendum also extended by one year the Company's commitment to spend \$1.5 million on exploration expenses in the property within forty-eight months from the date of the option agreement.
-In October 2021, the Company elected to not proceed with the final payment and the carrying value of \$470 has been written off.
+In October 2021, the Company elected to not proceed with the final payment and the carrying value of \$470 has been written off during the year ended December 31, 2021.